Diagnosing & Treating Hand Fractures

 It is extremely important to see a doctor as soon as possible if you notice any of these symptoms.
 Delaying necessary treatment could result in decreased range of motion, reduced grip strength, and poor healing.

-If a hand fracture is suspected, Dr. Vagner will confirm the diagnosis with a comprehensive evaluation.
+If a hand fracture is suspected, your doctor will confirm the diagnosis with a comprehensive evaluation.
 During this visit, he will assess the wrist and hand and take x-rays or scans to visualize the location and severity of the break.

-Recommended treatment will depend on the complexity of the of the fracture.
+Recommended treatment will depend on the complexity of the fracture.
 Common treatments at our office include:

 While we strive to keep treatment as conservative as possible, surgical intervention is sometimes necessary.
-Dr. Vagner can help you explore your treatment options during a consultation at our practice.
+Our team can help you explore your treatment options during a consultation at our practice.